Bed Leveling Calibration test object

 I've also published the original openscad file and I've now publish an onshape CAD document as I've abandoned openscad in favour of onshape.

 If one of the standard stl files doesn't suit, then you can adjust the openscad or onshape model directly.
 Onshape is free to use for us hobbiest and I highly recommend it.

 (recommended if one of the default models doesn't work for you)

 You will need to be signed up to onshape but if you are doing 3D printing then you should already be signed up :)

-To create your own model double click to edit any of the variables the click the 'tick' symbol and your model will update.
+To create your own model double click to edit any of the variables (in the left hand side list) then click the 'tick' symbol and your model will update.